 The direct impact identified to the White Bay Power Station (SHR Listing No. 01015) in Table 5 relates to the 0.7 hectares of The Bays construction site that encroaches into the White Bay Power Station heritage listing curtilage (as shown in Figure 6).
+Further the direct impact of partial demolition to the North Strathfield Railway Station Group relates to the station gardens only.

 There is no planned demolition or significant impact to ancillary structures proposed within the curtilage of White Bay Power Station.
-However, in accordance with CoA C13(c), where construction inside this area of 'overlap' is identified during detailed design as having potential to demolish or significantly impact ancillary structures of the White Bay Power Station, an assessment will be undertaken to identify item and the heritage significance prior to impact.
+However, in accordance with CoA C13(c), where construction inside this area of 'overlap', or anywhere inside this heritage curtilage, is identified during detailed design as having potential to demolish or significantly impact ancillary structures of the White Bay Power Station, an assessment will be undertaken to identify the item and the heritage significance prior to impact, and archival recording will be undertaken in accordance with REMM NAH1.